deltachat/securejoin/source/new.rst

   but not the others - this should be made clear somehow.

 - **More Asynchronous UI flow**:
-  All steps after 2 (the sending of adminstrative messages) could happen asynchronously and in the background.
+  All steps after 2 (the sending of administrative messages) could happen asynchronously and in the background.
   This might be useful because e-mail providers often delay initial messages ("greylisting") as mitigation against spam.